-You see, all I knew was to teach those who came to me, who entered the physical space I was in, the synagogue.
-What I discovered is that I wanted the world to be my classroom.
+You see, all I knew was to teach those who came to me, who entered the physical space I was in-the synagogue.
+I discovered I wanted the world to be my classroom.
 I wanted to get to know YOU.
 Yes…you!
 So I looked at the wisdom of my native tongue to shed light, to help me.

 And I found it!
 In Hebrew the word “conscience” is Matzpoon.
-And the word for “compass” is matzpen.
+And the word for “compass” is Matzpen.
 Do you hear how similar they sound?
 Well, if they sound similarly, they are connected!
 For real!
-If I just listened to my inner wisdom, my conscience, I will now where my compass is leading me, the direction I need to go.
+If I just listened to my inner wisdom, my conscience, I would know where my compass was leading me, the direction I needed to go.

 I listened.
 And now I am here.
 A place where the world is my classroom.
 Where I meet, speak, coach and inspire people I would have never met in my previous position.
 And I am here to serve you.
-I have been so lucky to be invited already to several organizations (religious and secular, Jewish and non-Jewish) to inspire, motivate and re-energize!
-Today I realize the difficulty many have in building positive and healthy relationships.
+I am so lucky to have been invited already to several organizations (religious and secular, Jewish and non-Jewish) to inspire, motivate and re-energize!
+Today, I realize the difficulty many have in building positive and healthy relationships.
 Communicating our wishes and collaborating with others is a challenge to so many.
-In my presentations I bring those challenges to the open, I talk about culture differences in the work place, difference in communication between men and women, and I give tools and tips to working together, to building relationship.
+In my presentations, I bring those challenges to the open, I talk about culture differences in the work place, difference in communication between the genders, and I give tools and tips to working together, to building relationships.

 I transfer the love of all that I know to be true.
 I talk about relationships, starting with the most important one—the relationship with yourself.
 YOU ARE CRUCIAL TO YOUR OWN SUCCESS!

-And of course—I wrote a book all about it.
+And of course, I wrote a book all about it.
 It is called Moments of the Heart, Four Relationships Everyone Should Have to Live Wholeheartedly.
 I am honored that it won several awards!
-You can read more about it under the Book tab.
+Read more about it under the Book tab.

-And so, with all that, I come to today—with a new suitcase this time—this one full of advice from what I have learned by watching, doing, reading, and hearing.
+And so, with all that, I come to you today—with a new suitcase—this time, it’s filled with advice from what I have learned by watching, doing, reading, and hearing.
 My suitcase full of experiences is now my gift to you.